-- Consider creating a new Planned Development for the proposed mixed-use Catalyst Site west of the 11th Street station.
-New transit-oriented developments can receive MLA reductions and FAR increases, but these benefits will be linked to the proportion of affordable units provided on-site. - Along the 111th Street corridor, consider rezoning B1-, B3-, and C1- districts to the B2 Neighborhood Mixed-Use district to allow for ground level residential, to promote walkability, and discourage shopping centers with large parking lots.
-Consider a Dash 3 use type in order to allow FAR increases for transit-served locations and affordable housing, and an increase in building height to a range between 50'-65' based on street frontage.
-Buildings within a 1/2 mile from the station can have no more than 50% of the minimum paking ratios and a maximum parking ratio of no more than 1 space per unit. - Along the 111th Street corridor, consider rezoning from RS3 single unit district and RT-4 to greater RT/RM zoning districts that allow for increased housing density.
-This could include two-flats, townhouses, and lowto-medium density, multi-unit, residential buildings.
+Consider creating a new Planned Development for the proposed mixed-use Catalyst Site west of the 111th Street station.
+New transit-oriented developments can receive MLA reductions and FAR increases, but these

+Along the 111th Street corridor, consider rezoning B1-, B3-, and C1- districts to the B2 - Neighborhood Mixed-Use district to allow for ground level residential, to promote walkability, and discourage shopping centers with large parking lots.
+Consider a Dash 3 use type in order to allow FAR increases for transit-served locations and affordable housing, and an increase in building height to a range between 50'-65' based on street frontage.Buildings within a 1/2 mile from the station can have no more than 50% of the minimum

+Along the 111th Street corridor, consider rezoning from RS3 single unit district and RT-4 to greater RT/RM zoning districts that allow for increased housing density.
+This could include two-flats, townhouses, and low-